New Home, New Court

-Kris Grunwald, who spent 2012 and 2013 as an assistant coach at Auburn and was the Tigers' head coach from 1998-99, is in his second season as head volleyball coach at the University of Connecticut.
+Kris Grunwald, who spent 2012 and 2013 as an assistant coach at Auburn and was the Tigers' head coach from 1998-99, enters his third season as head volleyball coach at the University of Connecticut.

 A native of Germantown, N.Y., Grunwald was an assistant coach at Auburn from 1994-97 then took over the head coaching reigns for two years.
 As an assistant coach, he led Auburn to an SEC Western Division championship in 1996.
 In his two years back at Auburn as an assistant coach, the Tigers had a 17-13 mark in '12 and was 19-11 in '13.

-Auburn has had a winning record in all eight years that Grunwald had been on the Tiger staff.
+Auburn had a winning record in all eight years that Grunwald had been on the Tiger staff.
 "I am incredibly excited to become the head volleyball coach at UConn and I consider it an amazing opportunity," said Grunwald.
 "I am looking forward to being part of this amazing University with its rich tradition in athletics and such a strong academic reputation.
 I think we have a very talented roster of current student-athletes in this program already and I look forward to getting to know them and develop their skills.
 As a native of the Northeast, I think this school and this program is a great fit for me."

 "I am very pleased to welcome Kris to our UConn family and am extremely excited about the direction of our volleyball program," said UConn Director of Athletics Warde Manuel.
 "Kris brings a wide variety of collegiate athletics experience to our program, including many years of coaching the sport at the highest level.
 I believe that Kris will be an excellent mentor for both the athletic and academic success of our volleyball student-athletes."

 Grunwald returned to Auburn in 2012 after spending the previous four years as an assistant at Arkansas.
 Under Grunwald's leadership as head coach, Auburn amassed a 41-20 record over two seasons, posting a 22-win campaign in 1998 and 19 wins the following season.